IP Litigation of Patents and Trademarks

 U.S. Patent and Trademark Office, Patent Examiner

 Mr. Juo has litigated cases at both the trial and appellate level, including summary judgment, Markman claim construction hearings, and jury trials in several U.S. District Courts, including the Central District of California, and the Northern District of California.
 Mr. Juo also helped obtain a multi-million dollar award for one of his litigation clients.
-He has also appeared in several Federal Circuit appeals, including Advanced Cardiovascular Systems, Inc. v.
+He also has appeared in several Federal Circuit appeals, including Advanced Cardiovascular Systems, Inc. v.
 SciMed Life Systems, Inc., 261 F.3d 1329 (Fed.
 Cir.
-2001) (winning reversal of adverse claim construction to vacate summary judgment); Medtronic, Inc. v.
+2001) (winning reversal of adverse claim construction); Medtronic, Inc. v.
 Advanced Cardiovascular Systems, Inc., 248 F.3d 1303 (Fed.
 Cir.
 2001) (winning affirmance of favorable district court decision); and Origin Medsystems, Inc. v.
 General Surgical Innovations, Inc., No. 98-1416, 1999 WL 507160 (Fed.
 Cir.
-1999) (successfully overturned adverse summary judgment decision).
+1999) (successfully overturned adverse summary judgment).

-In April 2013, Mr. Juo led a panel discussion at the Design Patents in the Modern World conference held at Stanford Law School.
+Mr. Juo was on panel discussing the "Current Landscape of Means-Plus-Function Claims" at the 2016 Washington In The West conference sponsored by the Los Angeles Intellectual Property Law Association.
+He also spoke on protective orders and patent prosecution at the 30th Annual Institute on Intellectual Property Law sponsored by the University of Houston Law Center and the Houston Intellectual Property Law Association.
+Mr. Juo led a panel discussion at the Design Patents in the Modern World conference held at Stanford Law School.
 At the 83rd Annual Meeting of the California State Bar, he co-presented a program entitled “From Batman to Paris Hilton: Design Patents for Aesthetic Attorneys.”
 Los Angeles Lawyer magazine featured Mr. Juo on the cover of its November 2009 issue for his article, “Eye of the Beholder” concerning design patents.

-Mr. Juo earned his J.D. from George Washington University in 1993, and his Bachelor of Science in Electrical Engineering from Clarkson University in 1989.
-Mr. Juo is admitted to the bars of California and Virginia, and is registered to practice before the U.S. Patent and Trademark Office.
+Mr. Juo earned his Juris Doctor from George Washington University in 1993, and his Bachelor of Science in Electrical Engineering from Clarkson University in 1989.
+Mr. Juo is admitted to the bar in California and Virginia, and is registered to practice before the U.S. Patent and Trademark Office.
 He also is a member of the Benjamin Aranda III Inn of Court, the American Intellectual Property Law Association, and the Southern California Chinese Lawyers Association.